fdamstra/A-10C_2_StreamdeckXL_Functional/README.md

 * The marvelous UFC interface: Based off [this profile](https://www.digitalcombatsimulator.com/en/files/3321137/) which is some really marvelous work.
 * The ARC-210 Radio Interface: This is straight up copied out of [this profile](https://www.digitalcombatsimulator.com/en/files/3330112/), which is great work, but I found it overwhelming and in need of better organization.
 I hope my profile does better.

+## Issues

+If you have any issues, please open a ticket on the [issues page on github](https://github.com/fdamstra/A-10C_2_StreamdeckXL_Functional/issues).

+But also, feel free to contribute fixes/improvements directly via a pull request.

 ## Idea

 The basic idea is that the top row is consistent, and lets you hop directly to the various functional pages.
 The top left button will always bring you to the main screen (unless you're there, in which case it will exit the profile).
 The next 5 buttons are for the UFC, Navigation Functions (NAV), Communications functions (COMM), lights, and cold and dark startup.